-It is considered that the actions undertaken in respect of the 2020/21 issues are sufficient to provide assurance that the two areas do not need to be included in the action plan for 2022/23.
+It is considered that the actions undertaken in respect of the procurement issue are sufficient to provide assurance that this area does not need to be included in the action plan for 2022/23.
+However due to the potential impacts relating to the external audit of the accounts and the company governance arrangements, these items should remain on the action plan for 2022/23.